-When PolyConv calls Split, a process is activated and if a subsequent call is made to Split before the first call is done, then a second process is activated, if there is an available machine.
-Replication can be dynamic in Enterprise so that all available processors on the network can be used, subject to a lower and upper bound supplied by the user.
-Several other asset kinds are supported by Enterprise and can be combined in arbitrary hierarchies.
+When PolyConv calls Split, a process is activated and if a subsequent call is made to Split before the first call is done then a second process is activated (if there is an available machine).
+Replication can be dynamic in Enterprise so that as many processors as are available on the network may be used, subject to a lower and upper bound supplied by the user.
+Several other asset kinds are supported by Enterprise and they can be combined in arbitrary hierarchies.

 Figure 2 shows the structure of the Simulation program.
 The double line rectangle represents the enterprise.
-The dashed-line rectangle represents the line asset and each inner icon represents a component.
+The dashed-line rectangle represents the line and each inner icon represents a component.
 The first component is a receptionist that shares the name, Model, with the line that contains it.
 All calls to a line are received by the receptionist.
 The other two components are subordinate individuals.
 The last individual in the line, Split, is replicated with one to five replicas.